torqueforge/rentpath-2015-april/outline_day_1.md

 Add a dummy default argument to the container method, like `:else_branch`

-Add the conditional to `container, which now returns 'bottle' or 'bottles'.
+Add the conditional to `container`, which now returns 'bottle' or 'bottles'.
 The caller does not yet pass an argument, so this only proves that the string 'bottles' (the else branch) is the right answer for our one caller.